Christian Cooper: Personal life

 Born in 1963 to parents who were both teachers, Cooper found his interest in birds while reading a birdwatching book during a roadtrip from his Long Island childhood home to California.
+He graduated from Uniondale High School and later graduated from Harvard University.
 In the 1980s, he was president of the Harvard Ornithological Club, and is currently on the board of directors for NYC Bird Alliance.
 Cooper has a long history of LGBT activism including being the co-chair of the board of directors of GLAAD in the 1980s.

 On May 25, 2020, Cooper was involved in a confrontation with a dog walker in Central Park, with the woman calling the police over a disagreement on whether her dog should be leashed in the area, characterising Cooper's behavior as "threatening".
 The incident led to the creation of Black Birders Week, and is the basis for Cooper's online comic book about racism, illustrated by Alitha Martinez and published by DC Comics, called It's a Bird.